facebookresearch/encodec/README.md

 make tests
 ```

+## FAQ

+Please check this section before opening an issue.

+### Out of memory errors with long files

+We do not try to be smart about long files, and we apply the model at once on the entire file.
+This can lead to a large memory usage
+and result in the process being killed.
+At the moment we will not support this use case.

+### Bad interactions between DistributedDataParallel and the RVQ code

+We do not use DDP, instead we recommend using the routines in `encodec/distrib.py`, in particular `encodec.distrib.sync_buffer` and `encodec.distrib.sync_grad`.

 ## Citation

 If you use this code or results in your paper, please cite our work as: